 I grew up on Tyneside, but left to study geology in London, then worked for BT HQ until 2000 when I took early retirement, having latterly been involved in broadband policy.
 I moved back to the North East in 2002, and became involved in the Upper Coquetdale Community Archaeology Project from its outset taking on the Chair’s role in the final phase of the project then helped to set up Coquetdale Community Archaeology after the conclusion of the project.
 I chair this group and am a member of three other voluntary groups in the region.
 As a group we have had a successful project rediscovering the site of a probable fulling mill and a nearby building.

-Keith is currently the Secretary of CBA North, and recently started as Assistant Historic Environment Record Officer with Scottish Borders Council in July 2016.
+Keith is currently the Secretary of CBA North, and currently Assistant Historic Environment Record Officer with Scottish Borders Council.
 He has been a member of many local archaeological and historical societies and groups since his Newcastle schooling, though periods of work in other parts of the country – in London (2008 to 2009), the Lake District (2009) and Gloucestershire (2010 to 2012) – have all intervened.
 More recently he was the Historic Environment Record Assistant with Northumberland County Council covering both Northumberland and Northumberland National Park (2012 to 2015) and an Assistant Historic Environment Officer with Warwickshire County Council (2015 to 2016).

-He still invariably takes leave around the activities and events of the various local archaeology groups and has interests in all archaeological periods and places, as well as daily reading something on matters archaeological or historical.
-He took over the role of Secretary at the end of April 2014, but has been a CBA North member since 1997.
+He still invariably takes leave around the activities and events of the various local archaeology groups and has interests in all archaeological periods and places, as well as daily reading something on matters archaeological and historical.
+He took over the role of Secretary in April 2014, but has been a CBA North member since 1997.

 I am currently a Newcastle University archaeology student, having decided to return to studies as a mature student.
 I am particularly interested in the Roman period having been involved in the Newcastle Maryport in Cumbria excavations and also at Lufton in Somerset.
 I also volunteer for the Portable Antiquities Scheme in the North East.
 My work on CBA North’s Committee is as the Treasurer, having recently taken over the post since the start of the 2014.